Shooting Incident in Atlantic Sunday Night

 He said the incident went well: there were no injuries, no one was hurt, “and everything turned out great.”

 As the result of an investigation, Gallegos was arrested.
 He was charged with reckless use of a firearm and going armed with intent.
-He was transported to the Cass County Jail where he is being held currently.
+He was transported to the Cass County Jail where he was being held.